d15rup7or/Labs/Brainpan/README.md

 # Brainpan 1 Walkthrough
 Following is the outcome of my hacking handiwork and obtaining root.
-Withour further delay let's start the party.
+Withour further delay, let's start the party.

 ## 1. Initial Scan